approvals/ApprovalTests.cpp/doc/Reporters.md

 <sup>[snippet source](/tests/Catch2_Tests/main.cpp#L16-L20) / [anchor](#snippet-use_as_default_reporter_in_main)</sup>
 <!-- endsnippet -->

-The return value will restore the original reporter when the object destructs.
+The return value is ["Disposable"](/doc/DisposableObjects.md#top), meaning it will restore the original reporter when the object destructs.
 Because of this, if you do not store the result in a variable, it will immediately undo itself by the end of the line.

 ## Front Loaded Reporters